presents

 - Discussion:

-of the lunate and helps maintaining stability of the radiolunate articulation;
+volar surface of lunate and helps maintaining stability of the radiolunate articulation;

-- ulnar volar margin of the lunate facet slopes volarly as viewed from proximal to distal and may not be effectively
+- ulnar volar margin of lunate facet slopes volarly as viewed from proximal to distal and may not be

 - volar rim of the distal part of the radius is not straight but slopes volarly from radial to ulnar;

-- volar lunate facet extends more distally than is expected, which makes it more difficult to achieve adequate support with volar plate fixation;
+- volar lunate facet extends more distally than is expected, which makes it more difficult to achieve adequate support w/

 - fractures of lunate fossa: